Benina International Airport: History

 At the conclusion of the Italo-Turkish War in 1912 with the Treaty of Lausanne the Ottoman Empire ceded control of Libya to Italy.
 The Italians then established administrative regions, with Italian Triolitania in the northwest.

-While there are scant records of the establishment of an airport in Benghazi / Benina, Italy began expanding infrastructure and their new colony, including railroads during the 1910's - 1920's.
+While there are scant records of the establishment of an airport in Benghazi / Benina, Italy began expanding infrastructure and their new colony, including railroads during the 1910s - 1920s.
 In order to support various military campaigns, the Italian Corpo Aeronautico Miltare (Military Aviation Corps) built various facilities to extend control, including the Benina airport on the outskirts of Benghazi.
 The aviation facilities included airfields, landing grounds and emergency landing grounds.
 Many of these facilities were only open plots of desert land with markers and minimal or no structures, often utilizing tents for shelter.
 The Luftwaffe took a special interest in Benina, receiving the most improvements out of all of the facilities in Libya.

 The airport was on the Imperial Line of the Italian national airline Ala Littoria between 1935 and 1941.

 During the Second Italio-Abyssian War, the Italians were reported to have used Benina to store sulphur mustard chemical weapons, later found by the British.

 World War II

-During World War II the, as an Axis power Regia Aeronatica (successor to the Corpo Aeronautico Miltare) used Benina as a base.
+During World War II the Italian Regia Aeronatica (successor to the Corpo Aeronautico Miltare) used Benina as a base.
 By 1941, the airbase had a single 1100 m x 230 m firm clay runway, and it was equipped for night landings.
 There were nine underground and eight above ground fuel tanks, with a fuel dump 8 km outside of the base as well as a munitions dump.
 There were administrative buildings, officer quarters and 34 huts for ground personnel.
 There was also a satellite field (Benina South) 1.5 km south of the main base, with a 1680 m x 1110 m clay surface runway.